GitauHarrison/getting-started-with-flask/06_web_forms.md

 ![Register configurations](/images/web_forms/register_configs.png)

-It might be confusing understanding what `from config import Config` means.
+It might be confusing to understand what `from config import Config` means.
 Basically,
 - The first `config`, with a small "c", is the file `config.py`.
 - The second `Config`, with a capital "C", is the class name found inside our file `config.py`.